What is involved in the preparation process:

 *In 1994, the Catholic Bishops of the State of Wisconsin amended their policy concerning the preparation of engaged couples for the Sacrament of Matrimony.
 St. Joseph Parish adheres to this policy.
 What follows is a summary of the steps involved.

 As part of your preparation, there are several opportunities for you as a couple to deepen your understanding of the Sacrament of Marriage, as well as deepen your own relationship.
-You are invited to reflect on the beauty and richness of marriage from the perspective of our Catholic faith.
-This will include what the Bible has to say about marriage, as well as Catholic doctrine concerning the sacrament of marriage and the moral issues of marriage and family.
 The following steps are meant to assist you in this understanding and reflection:

-1) Discussions with the Pastoral Staff Member – A member of the Pastoral Staff will meet with you to discuss the meaning of the sacrament of marriage, as well as your understanding of this sacrament and why you choose to marry in the Church.
-The staff member will explain the whole preparation process and what tasks need to be accomplished first.
-He will also assist you with the following paperwork, which is placed on permanent file at the parish:
+1) Discussions with the Pastoral Associate – The Pastoral Associate will meet with you to discuss the meaning of the sacrament of marriage, as well as your understanding of this sacrament and why you choose to marry in the Church.
+The Pastoral Associate will explain the whole preparation process and what tasks need to be accomplished first.
+The Pastoral Associate will also assist you with the following paperwork, which is placed on permanent file at the parish:

 - Pre-nuptial questionnaire –This questionnaire contains basic personal and family information, your own sacramental history (baptism, confirmation, etc), as well as questions to determine that you are free to marry in the Catholic Church.